inkline/inkline.io/content/docs/utilities/css/clearfix.md

 ---
-title: Utilities - Clearfix - Inkline
+title: CSS Utility Classes - Clearfix - Inkline
 description: Use the clearfix utility to clear floated content within a container.
 ---

-# Clearfix Utilities
+:ContentHeading{ title="Clearfix" subtitle="CSS Utility Classes" }
 ## Use the clearfix utility to clear floated content within a container.

 You can easily clear floats by adding the clearfix utility class to the parent element.